 Some of the fruits will be lightly pickled, while others will be fresh but unripe.
 Either way, they’ll be sprinkled with finely sliced red chillies and the women will sell them with a small bag of salt, sugar and chilli (or pepper) mix that you can dip the fruit into.
 Interestingly, pickled fruit is considered to be a snack only eaten by women or lady boys in Cambodia.
 Apparently it’s very popular with pregnant women in particular.

-If you’re a fan of eating street food and keen to sample Cambodian street food, do see our post on How to Eat Safely in Cambodia.
+If you’re a fan of eating street food, also see our full Culinary Guide to Siem Reap, and if you’re keen to sample more Cambodian street food on your travels, see our post on How to Eat Safely in Cambodia.
 Also check out this post for more images from the Siem Reap Water Festival.

 If you’re planning a trip to Cambodia, consider my Savour Siem Reap, bespoke culinary themed experiences.
 I include a Cambodian street food tour, as well as many other mouthwatering activities in these handcrafted itineraries I curate for travellers.